 | Weight | 167g / 5.88oz |

-The design’s not cutting edge, but it moves on from 2022’s 3rd-gen iPhone SE by ditching the Home button and chunky bezels.
-There’s a notch rather than Dynamic Island – from the front, this is basically an iPhone 14.
-But the flat edges, light 167g build and compact size do make it a joy to handle.
+The design’s not cutting edge, but it’s still a clear step on from 2022’s 3rd-gen iPhone SE, ditching the Home button and chunky bezels for good.
+There’s a notch rather than Dynamic Island – from the front, this is basically still an iPhone 14.
+But the flat edges, compact 169g build and tougher Ceramic Shield 2 coating (Apple reckons it’s 3x more scratch-resistant than before) make it a joy to handle.
+There’s a new soft pink finish too, although black and white remain your only other choices.

-The other main difference when compared to the 17 is the camera setup.
-The 17 has a fancy new selfie camera and a 48MP ultra wide.
-The 16e lacks both and its 48MP main snapper isn’t quite as good as the 17’s, although it’s still impressive, including when compared to similarly priced Android phones.
+The other main difference compared to the 17 is the camera setup.
+The 17 has a fancy new selfie camera and a 48MP ultrawide.
+The 17e lacks both, leaning on a software crop of its single 48MP main sensor for a so-so 2x zoom, and there’s still no Camera Control button.
+That main snapper isn’t quite as capable as the 17’s, but it’s still impressive, including against similarly priced Android rivals.

 4. iPhone Air